DIY Gazing ball

 - DIY gazing balls

-- how to make gazing balls from kids ball
+- how to make a glaze ball from a bowling ball

-- how to make a gazing ball from a bowling ball
+- how to make glazing globe from bowling ball